gwichern/sirens/README.markdown

 Sirens is being developed simultaneously with [sirens-ruby](http://github.com/plant/sirens-ruby), a Ruby gem that implements the features within Sirens.

 # Requirements
-Any application using Sirens also needs to link against [FFTW](http://www.fftw.org), [libsndfile](http://www.mega-nerd.com/libsndfile/), and pthreads.
+Any application using Sirens also needs to link against [FFTW](http://www.fftw.org), [libsndfile](http://www.mega-nerd.com/libsndfile/), and pthread.

 # Installation
 To install Sirens, make sure you have [Python](http://www.python.org) and the [SCons](http://www.scons.org) build system installed.
 (Python is only used for building Sirens.)
 Additionally, make sure you have the [FFTW](http://www.fftw.org) and [libsndfile](http://www.mega-nerd.com/libsndfile/) headers installed.
 Then, perform the following commands in the project's directory: